Real-time 3D human action recognition based on Hyperpoint sequence: Experiments

 \subsubsection{Different temporal information embedding manners}

-To demonstrate the effectiveness of the hyperpoint dislocation block in the Hyperpoint-Mixer module, we also report the results of SequentialPointNet (4D, w/o hdb), which does not use the hyperpoint dislocation block and injects the order information by appending the 1D temporal dimension to raw 3D points in each point cloud frame.
-Results are tabulated in Table VI.
-From the table, we observe that SequentialPointNet with the hyperpoint dislocation block outperforms SequentialPointNet (4D, w/o hdb).
+The Hyperpoint dislocation block in the Hyperpoint-Mixer module is employed to embed the temporal information.
+To demonstrate its effectiveness, we also report the results of SequentialPointNet (4D, w/o hdb), which does not use the Hyperpoint dislocation block and injects the order information by appending the 1D temporal dimension to raw 3D points in each point cloud frame.
+Results are tabulated in Table \ref{table5}.
+From the table, we observe that SequentialPointNet with the Hyperpoint dislocation block outperforms SequentialPointNet (4D, w/o hdb).
 Therefore, the temporal information embedding manner used in SequentialPointNet is more efficient.
-From the experimental results, we can draw a conclusion that premature embedding of temporal information will affect spatial information encoding and reduce the accuracy of human action recognition.
+From the experimental results, we can draw a conclusion that premature embedding of temporal information will affect spatial information encoding and decrease the recognition accuracy.